prests/portfolio/README.md

 ## Usage

-If you like what you see you may reuse but please fork the repo or cite my work to my [github profile](https://github.com/prests) 🙂
+If you like what you see you may reuse but please fork the repo and/or cite work work to my [github profile](https://github.com/prests) 🙂